 Brazing Pin Type Adjustment Notes

-8 mm standard P1 Used for most bonding
+8 mm standard P1 Used for most

+bonding

-8 mm extra silver / threaded P2 Special Use
+8 mm extra silver / P2 Special Use

+threaded

 9.5 mm P3 Special Use

 - j) Check that the red low-battery light is not on. - k) Insert a pin holder into the gun if not already installed. - Load the gun with the brazing pin and ceramic ferrule.
 Make sure you are using correct ferrule and brazing pin. - m) Make sure to Pin braze in the top of the hole of the bond or cable lug when brazing to a vertical surface. - n) Carefully press the gun with the ferrule and the brazing pin to the correct location on the rail.
-Position the gun carefully at the neutral axis of the rail for web bonds, or at the center of the side of the rail head for head bonds. - o) For the BG10100 Automatic gun, set the wheel in position "0" at the back of the gun.
-The gun will automatically adjust the right lift level every time you braze.
+Position the gun carefully at the neutral axis of the rail for web bonds, or at the center of the side of the rail head for head bonds.
+See table above for measurement of the neutral axis of the rail above the bottom of the rail base.

-- p) Hold the gun firmly with both hands and pull the trigger just once.
+- For the BG10100 Automatic gun, set the wheel in position "0" at the back of the gun.
+The gun will automatically adjust the right lift level every time you braze. - p) Hold the gun firmly with both hands and pull the trigger just once.
 The electronics will finish the brazing process by itself.
 Be careful not to look at the light flash during the brazing. - q) After the brazing, hold the gun in place for 3-4 seconds while the braze cools and solidifies. - r) Remove the gun straight backwards without pulling the trigger. - s) Knock off the shank of the brazing pin with a hammer. - t) The brazing is completed.
 Visually inspect the brazed connection. - u) Switch off the unit after use.
 Battery life can be reduced if allowed to become completely discharged.
-Note: A red light indicates low batteries on the unit, charge them as soon as possible.
+Note: A red light indicates low batteries on the unit, charge them as soon as possible. - 12.6.

-12.6.
 Stanley Pin Braze Products List